etf-validator/governance/TOR/Contribution.md

 ## Pull Request Process

+0. Make sure you have sent us your signed ETF Entity Contributor License Agreement.
+   This is only required once.
 1. Fork the repository.
-2. Create a branch in your forked repository that either references an ETF Improvement Proposal (EIP) or an reported issue.
-The branch name must be 'EIP-NUMBER' for an ETF Improvement Proposal, where NUMBER is the issue number from governance repository or 'issue-NUMBER' where NUMBER is the issue number from the ETF webapp repository.
+2. Create a branch in your forked repository that either references an ETF Improvement Proposal (EIP) or an reported bug.
+The branch name must be 'EIP-NUMBER' for an ETF Improvement Proposal, where NUMBER is the GitHub issue number from governance repository or 'issue-NUMBER' where NUMBER is the GitHub issue number from the ETF webapp repository.
 3. Make the code changes.
-Only make changes for one concern.
+Please also check the Requirements for a Pull Request section below.
 4. Implement tests.
 Test your changes.
 Run all tests with the gradle _test_ task.
-5. Make sure you have added Javadocs if you have added public interfaces.
-6. Make sure there are no commented out code sections.
-7. English language needs to be used in code and comments.
 5. Run the gradle _spottlessApply_ task for an uniform code formatting and for ensuring that all Copyright headers are set.
-5. Please don't increase the version number.
+5. Please do not increase the version number.
 The TC will increase the version number for you based on the impact of the change.
-6. Make sure you have sent us your signed ETF Entity Contributor License Agreement.
-   This is only required once.
 7. Push to your branch and then create a Pull Request in our repository.
-6. Describe your design decisions for new features in the Pull Request.
+   Describe your design decisions for new features in the Pull Request.

+## Requirements for a Pull Request

+1. A Pull Request (PR) can be composed by one or multiple commits.
+All changes together address one high-level concern.
+If a PR provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it will be rejected.
+Examples for bad PRs: a PR that provides a bugfix and adds a feature, a PR that addresses multiple EIPs.
+2. Changes must be traceable in the commit history.
+2. Make sure you have added Javadocs if you have added public interfaces.
+3. Make sure there are no commented out code sections.
+4. English language needs to be used in code and comments.